temetvince/alaankwa/README.md

     * https://github.com/belluzj/fantasque-sans

 ### SWLU/GiC specific (Requires temetvince's SWLU or GiC modpacks)
-* Phanon is more powerful due to increased wealth
+* Phanon is even more powerful due to decreased ship costs
 * A new UNFINISHED (Will break!) start!
     * 'Alaankwa' which means 'star' in the Miami-Peoria language (Myaamia)
     * You: